 Just reading that should be enough to cause dizziness for any tech startup founder or investor.
-So many changes in direction give companies suffering from SOS no chance to walk with a steady pace, no time gaining expertise in the marketing moves they’re executing, and no system to capture and analyze long-term data on what works - and, more importantly, what doesn’t.
+So many different course changes so quickly give companies suffering from SOS no chance to effectively evaluate, let alone gain expertise in the marketing moves they’re executing, and no system to capture and analyze long-term data on what works - and, more importantly, what doesn’t.

 The antidote to SOS is creating a marketing system built around key questions and collecting the data to gradually and incrementally zero in on the best moves to make.

 Successful marketing starts with knowing exactly who your customers are, what problems they face and what your company can do to make their pain go away.
 This is often referred to as creating your buyer persona, but in practical terms this is simply taking the time to think deeply about and define the following:

 What does our company do?
 Simple enough; what’s the product or service we offer that creates a unique value proposition?

 Why do we do it?
 It might not seem apparent at first, but the motivation to create your market offering will more than likely match up in some way with the needs your ideal customers have.
 Find your why, and you’ll know your market to an astonishing degree.